MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-sales-orders.md

 [!include[banner](../includes/banner.md)]

-This topic describes how to create a sales order for a project.
+This article describes how to create a sales order for a project.
 Sales orders can only be created for projects of type **time and material**.

 If a time and material project has multiple funding sources on the project contract, you must enable the **Allow sales orders for projects with multiple funding sources** parameter on the **Project management and accounting parameters** page.